 The building was designed by German architect Gerd Hänska whose work is spread around the city, and it could be described as brutalism.
 It took the city more than ten years to build it and, today is houses mice for research on transgenic models for disease.
 This is one of the weird items on this list of places to see in Berlin but it’s more than worth it.

 During my first visit to Berlin, I was quite surprised to see so many Vietnamese people.
 After some research, I learned that, with more than 20.000 people, the Vietnamese are the largest group of non-europeans living in Berlin.
 Most of them got to the city as guest workers during the East-German regime, and some of them decided to stay.

 In the early 2000’s, after an increased economic pressure, Dong Xuan Center was built as a way to provide goods and services to the community.
 Since 2005, this wholesale and retail center is for those who are interested in Southeast Asian food and those who want to bargain shop textiles, leather goods, toys, and jewelry.
 I go there for the food, and you should do it too.

-Far away from the center of Berlin, there’s a museum that documents the political and military history of the Western Allies in Germany and Berlin between 1945 and 1994.
+Far away from the centre of Berlin, there’s a museum that documents the political and military history of the Western Allies in Germany and Berlin between 1945 and 1994.
 Located in Dahlem, where the US Army headquarters used to be, this museum shows the essential part of the military during the Cold War years in the German capital.